 Personally, this is my biggest fear about using Premium Bonds as a savings tool.
 I don’t want my kids to feel that ‘getting lucky’ is a good way to build wealth.
 I would prefer them to see their wealth build up gradually over time (even if the journey is bumpy).

-Learn 'How to teach your kids about: Gambling' here.
+Learn 'How to teach your kids about Gambling' here.

-Negative impact of a big win
+The negative impact of a big win

 I appreciate that I said one of the positives of Premium Bonds is that kids can win big prizes.
 It is a bit of a double-edged sword as a lot of money can have a negative impact too.
-If that money does remain with them then it could lead them to thinking that they don’t need to work as hard in school (as they have money already).
+If that money does remain with them then it could lead them to think that they don’t need to work as hard in school (as they have money already).
 They might also start spending above what they will be able to afford after any prize money has been spent.
 We know that lottery winners are notoriously bad at holding on to their winnings.

 Also, if they win a big prize, will that change the relationship between you and your kids from a financial perspective?
 They could instantly have thousands of pounds in cash at a time when you don’t.
 There could be times when parents lay claims to those winnings.
-It’s not to say this can’t be managed and benefit the whole family but it certainly introduces questions which need to be addressed early on so that tension and upset isn’t a factor later in life.
+It’s not to say this can’t be managed and benefit the whole family but it certainly introduces questions which need to be addressed early on so that tension and upset aren’t a factor later in life.

 To share or not to share with siblings?